White-spot lesions. - The earliest visible sign of tooth decay formation.

-This type of natural repair can only take place if you change the conditions that allowed the white spot to form initially.
+Keep in mind that this type of natural repair can only take place if you change the conditions that allowed the white spot to form initially.
 (Remember: Cavities are usually caused by some combination of ineffective brushing and flossing, and inappropriate sugar consumption.)

 b) Some lesions will need repair.

-Concerns about white spot formation when dental braces are worn.
+3) Concerns about white spot formation when dental braces are worn.

-What's the basis of this concern?
+a) What's the basis of this concern?

-The appearance of the teeth may be spoiled.
+b) The appearance of the teeth may be spoiled.

-If the cosmetic outcome of this solution is not satisfactory, or if tooth repair is required, white fillings (dental bonding) can be placed.
+- If the cosmetic outcome of this solution is not satisfactory, or if tooth repair is required, white fillings (dental bonding) can be placed.

 Full menu for this topic - ▼